codrinaignat/GNURadio-FM-Mono-and-Stereo-receiver/README.md

 - IQ diagram, in the Constellation tab.

 The .grc file contains the block diagram made in GNU Radio.
 The .py file contains the blocks configuration behind the .grc file.

+The project is created using the RTL-SDR dongle.

+For more details and explanations, you can contact me.